vdesabou/alfred-spotify-mini-player/docs/setup.md

 {% include toc.html %}

+**Important:** You now need to have a Spotify Premium account to use the workflow.
+You can find more information about this in the [blog post](https://developer.spotify.com/blog/2026-02-06-update-on-developer-access-and-platform-security).
+{: .notice-danger}

 If you're still using Alfred 4, then click [here](https://alfred-spotify-mini-player.com/setup-pre-alfred5) for how to setup.

 ## Download and install the workflow